 - Protection under DACA: You could request protection under the Deferred Action for Childhood Arrivals (DACA) system.

 - Prosecutorial discretion: In some cases, the prosecution may allow you to stay with limited rights.

-Our deportation lawyers can explain all of your possible options, help you meet the requirements, and request the type of relief that is right for you in Phoenix.
+Our Phoenix deportation lawyers can explain your options, help you meet the requirements, and request the type of relief that’s right for you.

 Take Advantage of an Initial Strategic Session

 If you have received an NTA, you might want to discuss your situation with an immigration lawyer.
 Our team offers initial strategic sessions that are more than just a consultation; we will delve into your case and review every option available to fight your deportation.

 Then, should you decide to work with us, we will aggressively represent your interests and defend your right to pursue freedom and happiness without fear.
 In addition, we will apply the cost of the strategic session toward your case.
 Our passionate immigration lawyers are committed to ensuring you have the best chance for a bright future in the U.S.

 In addition to deportation defense, we have extensive experience in the following practice areas:

 - Family petitions